Welcome to the website of

 WEEKLY PARTNERSHIP NOTE

-Please read this week's Weekly Escomb Partnership Note for Sunday 10th December (Second Sunday of Advent)
+Please read this week's Weekly Escomb Partnership Note for Sunday 15th September 2019 (24th Sunday of the Year)

 OUR LADY IMMACULATE & ST. CUTHBERT'S CEMETERY: if anyone would like information about existing graves in the cemetery, please email email@example.com for further details.